paucls/runbook-ddd-cqrs-es-microservice/README.md

 A sample microservice with CQRS and Event Sourcing architecture.
 Implemented in Java and Spring Boot.

 ## The Domain
-For this sample application, we will work in a operations team domain.
+For this sample application, we will work in an operations team domain.
 Our focus will be on the concept of a **Runbook** which tracks **Tasks**.

 A Runbook is used to track all the tasks to be completed in order for a new system deployment or maintenance operation to be done.
 Operations planner can: create a runbook for a project, add a task to the runbook, assign a task to an operator, reassign a task.